austinmcconnell/flask-app-template/README.md

 cookiecutter-flask
 ==================

-A Flask template for [cookiecutter].
+An opinionated Flask template for [cookiecutter] that includes:

+* support for Postgres database
+* deployment to Heroku
+* Rollbar integration

 [![Travis][travis_logo]][travis_link]